dtbenton/PINC/README.txt

 ### model_instantiation_ambig.in ###
 The "model_instantiation_ambig.in" file loads a network with one set of hidden units and two groups in the input and output layer.
 Each group corresponds to the left-right location of the pretraining objects and the habituation and test stimuli.
-The network is name is appended with "ambig" to denote the fact that the pretraining set includes preventative causes, generative causes, AND ambiguous causes.
-The one downside to this network--which will become evident the longer you "habituate" the network is that it's susceptible to catastrophic interference.
+The network's name is appended with "ambig" to denote the fact that the pretraining set includes preventative causes, generative causes, AND ambiguous causes.
+The one downside to this network--which will become evident the longer you "habituate" the network (following a period of pretraining) is that it's susceptible to catastrophic interference.

 ### model_instantiation_ambig_fast_slow.in ###